 Today, we begin by reiterating that several aspects of our existing premises-liability jurisprudence remain viable in Michigan.
 First, we reaffirm the traditional duty owed to invitees: the “duty to exercise reasonable care to protect [them] from an unreasonable risk of harm caused by a dangerous condition of the land.”
 Williams, 429 Mich. at 499, 418 N.W.2d 381.
 We also hold that the three traditional status-based categories—licensee, invitee, and trespasser—remain, reserving the question of *144 whether to adopt the Third Restatement's blanket reasonable-care standard for a later time.

 The open and obvious nature of a condition remains a relevant inquiry in a premises-liability case.
 However, to the extent prior cases have held that it should be analyzed as a part of a land possessor's duty, those cases are overruled.
-Rather, the open and obvious nature of a danger—i.e., whether it is “reasonable to expect that an average person with ordinary intelligence would have discovered it upon casual inspection,” Hoffner, 492 Mich. at 461, 821 N.W.2d 88—is relevant to the defendant's breach and the plaintiff's comparative fault.
-Contrary to the repeated, erroneous assertions in Justice Viviano’s dissent that our decision somehow eliminates or dispenses with the open and obvious danger doctrine, we are simply moving the doctrine from duty to breach where it legally should lie.
+Rather, the open and obvious nature of a danger—i.e., whether it is “reasonable to expect that an average person with ordinary intelligence would have discovered it upon casual inspection,” Hoffner, 492 Mich. at 461, 821 N.W.2d 88—is relevant to the defendant's breach and the plaintiff's comparative fault. [. . .
+W]e are simply moving the doctrine from duty to breach where it legally should lie.
 And we find support for the shift from duty to breach in several places.

 [19]First, the change finds support from caselaw and statutory law articulating Michigan's shift from contributory negligence to comparative fault.
 See Placek, 405 Mich. at 650, 275 N.W.2d 511; MCL 600.2957.
 Because an “open and obvious” analysis frequently includes an analysis of the plaintiff's own behavior—a failure to see a danger, appreciate a danger, or avoid a danger—situating the doctrine in the breach/comparative-fault analysis will allow the plaintiff's potentially negligent response to an open and obvious danger to reduce their damages, rather than cut off all recovery.
 The Legislature made clear when it enacted MCL 600.2957 nearly 30 years ago that it intended the jury to allocate the “liability of each person” in all tort actions.
 MCL 600.2957(1).
 To be clear: the standard for assessing whether a danger is open and obvious is, and remains, objective.
 But in *145 practice, the plaintiff's own account of their response to the danger is a key piece of evidence used by courts to determine whether, objectively, a danger was open and obvious.
 And this makes good sense.
 An actual person's response to a danger, in most cases, will be relevant to what a reasonable person might perceive about a danger.24